groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/getting-started/working-with-files/_index.md

     print(f"Error uploading file: {e.message}")
 ```

-### Try It Yourself
+### Best Practices for File Uploads

+1. **Validate files before upload**: Check file types, sizes, and formats
+2. **Implement progress tracking**: Show upload progress for large files
+3. **Handle upload failures gracefully**: Provide clear error messages and retry options
+4. **Use meaningful file paths**: Organize files logically in your storage structure

+### Testing Your Upload Implementation

+To verify your upload code works:

-1. Replace the file path with your local document path
+1. Replace the local file path with a document on your system
-2. Replace the destination path with your preferred path in cloud storage
+2. Update the destination path to your preferred location in cloud storage
-3. Run the code and verify that the upload was successful
+3. Run the code and verify the upload succeeds
 4. Check your cloud storage dashboard to confirm the file appears

-## 3. Delete Files from Cloud Storage
+## 3. Deleting Files from Cloud Storage - Managing Document Lifecycles

-Next, let's learn how to delete files from your cloud storage, which is necessary for managing document lifecycles.

-### Step-by-Step Instructions
+File deletion is crucial for managing document lifecycles, cleaning up temporary files, and maintaining organized storage.

+### When You'll Delete Files

+- **Cleanup operations**: Removing temporary or processed files
+- **User-initiated deletions**: When users remove documents from their collections
+- **Automated maintenance**: Cleaning up old or expired documents
+- **Storage optimization**: Removing duplicate or unused files

+### Understanding File Deletion

+The deletion process is straightforward but important to handle correctly:

-1. Authenticate with the GroupDocs.Viewer Cloud API
+1. **Authentication**: Your app authenticates with the API
-2. Specify the path of the file you want to delete
+2. **File identification**: You specify the exact file path to delete
-3. Optionally specify the storage name
+3. **Deletion execution**: The API removes the file from storage
-4. Execute the delete request
+4. **Verification**: You confirm the deletion was successful
-5. Verify the file was successfully deleted

-### cURL Example
+### Deletion Examples for Different Use Cases

+Basic cURL example for testing:

 ```bash
 curl -X DELETE "https://api.groupdocs.cloud/v2.0/viewer/storage/file/viewerdocs/sample-document.docx?storageName=MyStorage" \